| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 To help you detect whether you have regexps while in interpreter, the

-construct, so you may test it with cond-expand
+construct, so you may test it with cond-expand.
+For example, the

 (cond-expand (regexp (regexp-test)) (else (print "regexps are disabled by configure"))) |